digst/cloud/design.md

 ## Design
 The initial design of the GovCloud consists of a number of design decisions and the rationals behind them.
 Decisions are named in bold and brackets throughout the description of each element.
 During the establishment decisions can be changed following the established service lifecycle management processes.

 The business areas (green) of the reference model is the focus of the interaction between GovCloud consumers and GovCloud provider.
-The technology areas (blue) are included to verify that business processes are supported by tehcnology and that no technology areas are left un-governed.
+The technology areas (blue) are included to verify that business processes are supported by technology and that no technology areas are left un-governed.

 ### Platform Delivery
 ![](delivery.svg)

 Statens IT is the strategically appointed provider of IT operation and service to the Danish Government and shall as such provide the requested cloud environment.

-**[PaaS]** The operation model of GovCloud is Platform as a Service offered by SIT within existing license to operate.
+**[PaaS]** The operation model of GovCloud PaaS is Platform-as-a-Service offered by SIT within existing license to operate.

 NIST defines the capability provied to the consumer in the PaaS operating model as: *to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.*

 PaaS is choosen over IaaS to limit the ammount of operational knowledge required by government organisations.
 SIT is setup to lift this requirement from other organisations.

-As such, consumers are responsible for the developement and maintainance of applications, data management, awarding and revoking user rights and licensing of software.
+As such, consumers are responsible for the development and maintainance of applications, data management, awarding and revoking user rights and licensing of software.
 SIT as a Platform Provider is responsible for updating platform software, automated testing of both applications and platform during updates, monitoring and reporting on services.

 The GovCloud operating model is based on a collaborative agreement between  government organisations and follows traditional practices.
-Most importantly this does not allow for economic sactions and private law contracts.
+Most importantly this does not allow for economic sanctions and private law contracts.
 Conflicts needs to be solved through excisting government fora and budgetting practices.

 SIT has established business support functions across a few operating models.
 Initially PaaS will be a supplement to existing models and will benefit from establised practices concerning agreements, reporting and financing.
 SIT's existing SaaS offering will still be provided.
 SIT may use the GovCloud as a basis for SaaS offerings to further harmonize the operational environment.